White bluecolumbian

 Serious faults

 Insufficient pattern in the neck-hackle.
 Broad and indistinct white lace tail-coverts.
-Strong presence of bright-blue in the areas that should be white on the surface, such as the wing-coverts, breast and the body.
-Broken shaft stripe pattern.
+Strong presence of bright-blue in areas that should be white on the surface, such as wing-coverts, breast and the body.
+Broken shaft-stripes.

 Faults

 The above serious faults occurring to a lesser extent.
-Insufficient pattern in the tail support-feathers and the wing-flights.
-In addition, the presence of entirely black or partially black feather areas in the blue and a much too dark or much too light blue color.
+Insufficient pattern in tail support-feathers and wing-flights.
+Presence of entirely black or partially black feather parts in blue and a much too dark- or much too light-blue color.

 Genetic code: https://kippenjungle.nl/Overzicht.htm